-- Member Athletic Director requests through the team registration process. - Blackouts submitted by your Athletic Director by August 5. - If you have not given your Athletic Director your blackouts, please do so n later than by the morning of August 1st. - Requests must include the date; time and reason a team cannot compete on identified dates. - o All submitted requests must reflect the minimum amount of "blacked out" time needed. - o All submitted requests must contain a detailed description of the reason for the request. - Team conflict dates with a description submitted at the time of entry will be considered in the following rank order priority: - Religious events for athletes Sacraments, Rehearsals, Retreats, etc. - School academic events for athletes Science Fair, Music/Writing Competitions, etc. - Coach's personal conflicts, or dates without a description will not be honored.
+- Member Athletic Director requests through the team registration process. - Blackouts are to be submitted by your Athletic Director by August 5. - Requests must include the date, time, and reason - o Minimum amount of "blacked out" time needed. - Detailed description of the reason for the request. - Rank order priority: - o Religious events for athletes Sacraments, Rehearsals, Retreats, etc. - School academic events for athletes Science Fair, Music/Writing Competitions, etc. - Coach's personal conflicts, or dates without a description will not be honored.